 Facing a criminal charge for domestic violence can be one of the scariest life events you can endure, with your entire future on the line based on a decision made by a judge and jury.
 You do not need to go through this process alone.
 In fact, you stand to achieve much better results if you have proper support by your side.
-If you find yourself accused of any type of domestic criminal activity in the Marion, South Carolina area, you need the helping hand and sound advice of an experienced criminal defense attorney like William J. Luse at Law Office of William J. Luse.
+If you find yourself accused of any type of domestic criminal activity you need the helping hand and sound advice of an experienced Marion domestic violence defense attorney like William J. Luse at Law Office of William J. Luse.

 As a criminal defense lawyer, William J. Luse has helped many clients navigate the legal system through the course of their proceedings.
 With experience in nearly every type of criminal matter, including domestic violence, William J. Luse will treat you with the respect and dignity you deserve while advocating for your rights as a citizen.
 As difficult as this period may seem, you will get through this, and our legal team will use our knowledge to your advantage.
 Call Law Office of William J. Luse today to set up a free, no-obligation initial consultation at (843) 839-4795.

 Do I Need a Lawyer To Defend Me?